nirsimetri/onvif-python/README.md

 ## Service Discovery: Understanding Device Capabilities

 > [!WARNING]
 > Before performing any operations on an ONVIF device, it is highly recommended to discover which services are available and supported by the device.
-This library automatically uses `GetServices` during initialization to discover service endpoints, but you can also query services manually for detailed information including capabilities.
+This library automatically performs comprehensive service discovery during initialization using a robust fallback mechanism.

 **Why discover device services?**